Is there such a thing as a Stihl 096?

 - Stihl Contra, Lightning, 070, 090, 1106 and 1109 Chainsaw Group (3.5K members) – ZERO mentions

-For example, people have posted asking these questions:
+For example, people have asked questions like these:

 - What’s the biggest saw Stihl makes?
 Just curious and any pics?